hyperflask/flask-mercure-sse/README.md

 It implements the full specification.

+The embedded hub is only enabled if `app.debug` or `app.testing` is True. **It is expected that you start the standalone server in production.**
+(You can always force the use of the embedded hub by setting `MERCURE_HUB` to True)

 ### In development

 First, ensure that a secret key is defined in your app config.